yanick29/openeobench/docs/SETUP.md

 # Setting Up Documentation with Read the Docs

-This guide helps you set up OpenEO Bench documentation with Read the Docs using `uv`.
+This guide helps you set up openEObench documentation with Read the Docs using `uv`.

 ## Local Development